processone/docs.ejabberd.im/content/admin/configuration/modules.md

 What to do when a client does not answer to a server ping request in less than period defined in *ping\_ack\_timeout* option: *kill* means destroying the underlying connection, *none* means to do nothing.
-NOTE: when *mod\_stream\_mgmt* module is loaded and stream management is enabled by a client, killing the client connection doesn’t mean killing the client session - the session will be kept alive in order to give the client a chance to resume it.
+NOTE: when [mod_stream_mgmt](/admin/configuration/modules/#mod-stream-mgmt) is loaded and stream management is enabled by a client, killing the client connection doesn’t mean killing the client session - the session will be kept alive in order to give the client a chance to resume it.
 The default value is *none*.

 __**Example**:__